Hudson Thames

-Hudson Thames (born March 19, 1994) is an American actor and musician best known as the voice double of Peter Parker / Spider-Man for Tom Holland in several animated installments of the Marvel Cinematic Universe (MCU), most notably Your Friendly Neighborhood Spider-Man (2025).
+Hudson Thames (born March 19, 1994) is an American actor and musician best known as the voice of Peter Parker / Spider-Man in the Marvel Animation series What If...?
+(2021), Your Friendly Neighborhood Spider-Man (2025–present), and Marvel Zombies (2025).

 Career

 Following in the footsteps of his father, Byron Thames, Hudson Thames pursued a career in both acting and music.
 He was signed to Republic Records in 2015, and after releasing multiple singles, released his debut album Bambino on January 24, 2025.

 In 2021, he was cast as the voice of Peter Parker / Spider-Man in the Marvel Cinematic Universe television series What If...?, replacing Tom Holland, who portrays the character in live-action films.
 He reprised the role for the 2025 animated series Your Friendly Neighborhood Spider-Man.